cirobispo/raptor-samples/weather-dust/README.md

 {@sample-button type="submit" label="Go" id="go" variant="primary" /}
 ```

-The [sample-button](https://github.com/raptorjs3/raptor-sample-ui-components/tree/master/components/sample-button) UI component happens to use Raptor Templates to produce its HTML output, but since UI components encapsulate their rendering logic that does not matter.
+The [sample-button](https://github.com/raptorjs3/raptor-sample-ui-components/tree/master/components/sample-button) UI component happens to use Marko to produce its HTML output, but since UI components encapsulate their rendering logic that does not matter.

 ## Resource Optimization